cprinzz/queueing-system-demo/README.md

 ### Description

 This application is a simplified message queue with sendMessage, receiveMessages, and deleteMessage actions.
 The "database" is an in memory array with message stored as objects with attributes `{id: string, messageBody: string, pendingProcessing: bool}`.
+The client app allows you to demo the functionality of the queue as well as see the state of the queue at all times (polled every .5 seconds).
+Some things to try are:

+- Sending messages to the queue from either client
+- Requesting messages from either client and observing the "pendingProcessing" flag change to true
+- Processing messages from the client, which deletes the message from the queue
+- Attempting to request messages that are pending processing
+- Sending a message from one client and then requesting it from another

 ### Setup